dhis2/dhis2-docs/src/sysadmin/installation.md

 ### PostgreSQL performance tuning { #install_postgresql_performance_tuning }

-Tuning PostgreSQL is necessary to achieve a high-performing system but is optional in terms of getting DHIS2 to run.
+Tuning PostgreSQL is required to achieve a high-performing system but is optional in terms of getting DHIS2 to run.
 PostgreSQL is configured and tuned through the *postgresql.conf* file which can be edited like
 this: